sven-hash/docs/content/run-nym-nodes/validators.md

 ```sh
 File at /path/to/.nymd/config/genesis.json is a valid genesis file
 ```
+{{% notice info %}}

->If this test did not pass, check that you have replaced the contents of `/path/to/.nymd/config/genesis.json` with that of the [testnet-finney genesis file](https://nymtech.net/testnets/finney/genesis.json).
+If this test did not pass, check that you have replaced the contents of `/path/to/.nymd/config/genesis.json` with that of the [testnet-finney genesis file](https://nymtech.net/testnets/finney/genesis.json).
+{{% /notice %}}

 Before starting the validator, we will need to open the firewall ports: